wavebeem/wavebeem.com/src/blog/2020-11-02-recipe-crispy-tofu.md

 Remove from the oven and let cool.

-Put a small amount of mayonnaise in a bowl.
-Toss the tofu strips to coat.
+Toss the tofu strips to coat in a small amount of mayonnaise.
 A thin coating works best.
 Pour a generous amount of nutritional yeast on the tofu.
-Shake to combine.
-Let sit for a minute or two.
+Toss to combine.
+Let sit briefly.
 Eat.

 ## Notes

-Eat them straight up like chicken strips, or cut them before eating.

 Store leftovers in the refrigerator.
 They reheat well in an oven or toaster oven.
 In fact, the mayonnaise and nutritional yeast coating becomes more cohesive with time.
 Sometimes these are better the next day.